tandoori-chicken/puzzles/README.md

 # puzzles
-Some Interesting puzzles solved in java
+Some Interesting puzzles solved in Java